tdhopper/wt/README.md

 This makes it easy to visually distinguish between multiple VS Code windows when working across worktrees.

+> [!NOTE]
-**Note:** Settings are only created if `.vscode/settings.json` doesn't already exist, so existing customizations are preserved.
+> Settings are only created if `.vscode/settings.json` doesn't already exist, so existing customizations are preserved.

 ---